Join a Research-Intensive University

 Recipient of a 2005 SSHRC grant “Anthropology of the imagination project: mapping the boundary between perceiving and imagining in a Melanesian culture”.
 Dr. Lohmann’s research in Papua New Guinea resulted in a primary ethnography of the Asabano, a group of about 200 people living in central New Guinea, the largest island in Melanesia.
 The Asabano are rainforest forager/horticulturalists.

-Dr. Malik’s research focuses on employees’ perceptions about HR practices and how these perceptions shape their attitudes and behaviours.
-In particular, her research focuses on employees’ perceptions about talent management programs.
-More specifically, her research explores the darker side of talent management and how some of the negative effects of talent management programs on employees who are excluded from these programs could be mitigated.
-Her other research interests include cultural minorities’ socialization in the workplace, perceptions of organizational trust and justice, and other emerging issues in human resources management.
+In June, 2017, her doctoral research was awarded the Best PhD Dissertation Award from the Human Resource Research Institute (HRRI).
+The HRRI is founded by Human Resource Professional Association (HRPA), which is the most prestigious and largest HR association in Canada and regulates the professional HR practice of its more than 24,000 members across 28 chapters in Ontario.
+Her doctoral research focused on employees’ perceptions about talent management programs.
+More specifically, her research explored the darker side of talent management, and explained how some of the negative effects of talent management programs on employees who are excluded from these programs could be mitigated.
+Her other research interests include cultural minorities’ socialization in the workplace, perceptions of organizational trust and justice, strategic human resource management, and other emerging issues in human resources management.

 Tomboys and Other Gender Heroes is a study that brings together gender stories from approximately 600 children and youth.
 Set in both urban and rural contexts, Professor Pendleton Jimenez taught gender workshops to young people and asked them how their schools and communities respond to their bodies, passions, and imaginations.